 International Rental Fees

 For international rentals, fees listed in this Price List are doubled.
-Fees must be prepaid by wire transfer or credit card.
+Fees must be prepaid by credit card only.
+Wire transfers are not accepted.
 All shipping and customs fees are the responsibility of the customer and all returning films should be shipped “free domicile.”

 Sales and Leases

 Film sales are in 16mm format and are for non-commercial, non-theatrical, educational use for the life of the print.
 Sale prints may not be duplicated, copied, altered, or broadcast.
 The prices listed for Video on the Price List are an estimate depending on the format needed.
 For other rights, please apply.